 The individual designated to monitor retaliation was familiar with the standard and familiar with strategies used to protect individuals reporting sexual misconduct.
-However, there was no indication that such monitoring was actually occurring.
-There was no documentation to show compliance and there was no indication when monitoring began or should end.
+The facility was able to provide supporting documentation.

 115.67 (d) In the case of inmates, such monitoring shall also include periodic status checks.